lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

         <row title="Purple" value="#ff00ff"/>
     </LMPickerView>

+### Selection Management
+The following `LMPickerView` methods can be used to manage selection state by component value rather than by row index:

+    - (nullable id)valueForComponent:(NSInteger)component;
+    - (void)setValue:(nullable id)value forComponent:(NSInteger)component animated:(BOOL)animated;

+The first method returns the value associated with the selected row in a given component, and the second selects the row in the given component corresponding to the given value (the selection may optionally be animated).

 ### Custom Data Source/Delegate Implementations
 In order to support static content declaration, `LMPickerView` acts as its own data source and delegate.
 However, an application-specific data source or delegate may be set on an `LMPickerView` instance to provide custom component content or handle component selection events.
-The implementing class should delegate to the given picker view instance as needed.
+The implementing class should delegate to the given picker view instance as needed. `LMPickerView` implements the following data source and delegate methods:

+    - (NSInteger)numberOfComponentsInPickerView:(UIPickerView *)pickerView;
+    - (NSInteger)pickerView:(UIPickerView *)pickerView numberOfRowsInComponent:(NSInteger)component;

+    - (NSString *)pickerView:(UIPickerView *)pickerView titleForRow:(NSInteger)row forComponent:(NSInteger)component

-For example, the following markup declares a picker view containing static and dynamic components:
+For example, the following markup declares a picker view containing both static and dynamic components:

     <LMPickerView id="pickerView">
-        <?componentName static?>
+        <?componentName sizes?>
         ...

+        <?componentName colors?>
+        ...

         <?componentName dynamic?>
-        ...
     </LMPickerView>

-The controller class implements `numberOfComponentsInPickerView:`, `pickerView:numberOfRowsInComponent:`, and `pickerView:titleForRow:forComponent:` to provide the content for the dynamic component.
-It delegates all other behavior to the picker view itself:
+The controller class implements `numberOfComponentsInPickerView:`, `pickerView:numberOfRowsInComponent:`, and `pickerView:titleForRow:forComponent:` to provide the content for the dynamic component:

     func numberOfComponents(in pickerView: UIPickerView) -> Int {
         return pickerView.numberOfComponents(in: pickerView)